 Project description: Trevon’s research focused on assessment of current industry based pile design methods for offshore jacket structures, with a focus on open ended steel piles.
 Each method adopts a slightly different approach for estimating pile lengths when used for the support offshore wind turbines.
 The reliability of each method varies depending on soil conditions.
 This DEng research project has improved the reliability of these methods and consequently their application in industry.

 Academic supervisors: Prof Guy Houlsby, Prof Harvey Burd

 Industrial supervisor: Dr Paul Taylor (Atkins)

 Biography: Vera Mytilinou is a Mechanical Engineer with special interest in offshore renewable energy support structures.
 She received her Mechanical Engineering degree from the University of Western Macedonia in Greece.
 Vera was a research student in the first cohort of the REMS CDT Programme and her main research interest was to develop a framework for offshore renewable energy applications by combining principles from Multi Criteria Decision Making, Multi-Objective Optimisation and other Computational Engineering Techniques.

 Thesis title: Multi-objective and Multi-criteria Decision Making on Offshore Wind Farm Location and Support Structure

 Project description: This PhD research aimed to devise and apply a methodology integrating Multi-Objective Optimisation and Multi-Criteria Decision Making methods along with industrial experts’ insight in order to make more informed decisions and increase the confidence in strategic investments.
 An optimum offshore wind farm location based on different physical and economic aspects was selected by combining a series of optimisation methods.
 In addition, the best offshore wind turbine support structure for that location was selected through decision making methods and experts’ opinions in every stage of the process.

-Academic supervisors: Dr Mahmood Shafiee, Dr Athanasios Kolios
+Academic supervisors: Dr Mahmood Shafiee, Prof Athanasios Kolios